davras5/kbob-fdk/README.md

 ## Overview

 The **KBOB BIM Data Catalog** is a web-based reference for Building Information Modeling (BIM) data requirements used in public construction projects across Switzerland.
-It provides standardized building element classifications, Level of Information (LOI) requirements per project phase, and IFC mappings — all in one accessible place.
+It provides standardized building element classifications, Level of Information (LOI) requirements per project phase, and IFC mappings, all in one accessible place.

 This catalog is published as a **demonstration and reference implementation** of how a coordinated, cross-organizational BIM data reference can support interoperability and consistent data management across federal, cantonal, and municipal builders.